-I recently had the opportunity to speak with Twin Peaks writer / producer as well as Twin Peaks: Fire Walk With Me co-writer Bob Engels.
-Bob was extremely gracious with his time and we spoke for just over an hour.
+I recently had the opportunity to speak with Twin Peaks writer/producer as well as Twin Peaks: Fire Walk With Me co-writer Bob Engels.
+Bob was incredibly gracious with his time and we spoke for just over an hour.
 We covered a lot of ground that hopefully Twin Peaks fans will enjoy reading.
 As always, let us know what you think!

 AG: You joined the series after the pilot had been filmed correct?